$250

 • Loss of consortium and enjoyment of life.

-In some rare cases, punitive damages may also be awarded to punish negligent parties for willful negligence or especially egregious behavior and to act as a deterrent for similar misconduct in the future.
+In some rare cases, punitive damages may also be awarded to punish negligent parties for willful negligence or especially egregious behavior and to act as a deterrent to similar misconduct in the future.

 We obtained a settlement of $5.3 million for the family of a father and son who were killed.